Spinosaurus: Classification

 Spinosaurus gives its name to the dinosaur family Spinosauridae, which includes two subfamilies: Baryonychinae and Spinosaurinae.
-Baryonychinae includes Baryonyx from southern England and Suchomimus from Niger in central Africa.
-Spinosaurinae includes Spinosaurus, Sigilmassasaurus, Oxalaia, Siamosaurus, Ichthyovenator, Irritator from Brazil, and Angaturama (which may be synonymous with Irritator) from Brazil.
+Baryonychinae includes genera like Baryonyx from southern England and Suchomimus from Niger in central Africa.
+Spinosaurinae includes Spinosaurus, Siamosaurus, Ichthyovenator, Irritator, Angaturama (which may be synonymous with Irritator), Sigilmassasaurus and Oxalaia (both of which may be synonymous with Spinosaurus).
 The spinosaurines share unserrated straight teeth that are widely spaced (e.g., 12 on one side of the maxilla), as opposed to the baryonychines, which have serrated curved teeth that are numerous (e.g., 30 on one side of the maxilla).

 An analysis of Spinosauridae by Arden and colleagues (2018) named the clade Spinosaurini and defined it as all spinosaurids closer to Spinosaurus aegyptiacus than to Irritator challengeri or Oxalaia quilombensis; it also found Siamosaurus suteethorni and Icthyovenator laosensis to be members of Spinosaurinae.

 Phylogeny

 The subfamily Spinosaurinae was named by Sereno in 1998, and defined by Holtz and colleagues (2004) as all taxa closer to Spinosaurus aegyptiacus than to Baryonyx walkeri.
 The subfamily Baryonychinae was named by Charig & Milner in 1986.
 They erected both the subfamily and the family Baryonychidae for the newly discovered Baryonyx, before it was referred to Spinosauridae.
 Their subfamily was defined by Holtz and colleagues in 2004, as the complementary clade of all taxa closer to Baryonyx walkeri than to Spinosaurus aegyptiacus.
 Examinations by Marcos Sales, Cesar Schultz, and colleagues (2017) indicate that the South American spinosaurids Angaturama, Irritator, and Oxalaia were intermediate between Baronychinae and Spinosaurinae based on their craniodental features and cladistic analysis.
 This indicates that Baryonychinae may in fact be non-monophyletic.
 Their cladogram can be seen below.

-The cladogram below depicts the findings of Arden and colleagues (2018):